-Throughout the school year, the St John's School Board meets once a month.
+Throughout the school year, the St John's School Advisory Council meets once a month.
 At these meetings, an array of agenda items are discussed.
-The meetings are used to ensure the School Board is informed of curriculum data in order to make strategic and financial decisions.
-All data that is presented at the School Board meeting is deidentified, maintaining the privacy of the students involved.
+The meetings are used to ensure the School Advisory Council is informed of curriculum data in order to make strategic and financial decisions.
+All data that is presented at the School Advisory Council meeting is deidentified, maintaining the privacy of the students involved.
 At the Annual General Meeting, held in November each year, an overview of NAPLAN data is presented to those in attendance.

 The School Strategic Plan is in the process of being reviewed for future planning purposes.
-The 2020 Curriculum Plan has strong links to building the learning capacity of the staff and students.
+The 2021 Curriculum Plan has strong links to building the learning capacity of the staff and students.

 The School Improvement Plan (SIP) breaks down school improvement goals into the processes which will implemented within the year.
-The 2020 Curriculum Plan provides further detail in relation to how the goals stated in the SIP will be achieved during the school year.
+The 2021 Curriculum Plan provides further detail in relation to how the goals stated in the SIP will be achieved during the school year.
 The Curriculum Plan also provides a clear framework for all members of the school community in relation to the education that is provided at St John's School.

-The data analysis within the curriculum and the global improvement focus for the year are articulated within the 2020 Curriculum Plan, including its relationship to school planning documented within the Quality Improvement Plan, Maintenance Schedule and Capital Development Plan.
+The data analysis within the curriculum and the global improvement focus for the year are articulated within the 2021 Curriculum Plan, including its relationship to school planning documented within the Quality Improvement Plan, Maintenance Schedule and Capital Development Plan.

-In 2020, St John's School is drafting and launching a new Evangelisation Plan and Aboriginal Education Plan.
-The content of the 2020 Curriculum Plan will be taken into consideration when formulating these two plans with members of the school community.
+In 2021, St John's School is drafting and launching a new Evangelisation Plan and Aboriginal Education Plan.
+The content of the 2021 Curriculum Plan will be taken into consideration these two plans in consultation with the members of the school community.